andeskyl/SHAFT/README.md

 ```

 ## Running Experiments
 We have a set of sub-directories in the `examples` directory for reproducible experimental results.
-Additional dependencies for the experiments are included in the 'requirements.txt' file in each subdirectory under the folder.
+Additional dependencies for the experiments are included in the `requirements.txt` file in each subdirectory under the folder.
 Please refer to the `README.md` file in the sub-directories for instructions on how to set up and run the experiments.

 1. `unit-test` - Costs of private softmax and GELU protocols.
 2. `text-classification` - Private inference costs of BERT-base and BERT-large.